Discover Omnia

 These navigation types work well for content displayed in hierarchical structures, where mega menus, landing pages, breadcrumbs, and more reflect the navigation setup.
 If you’re creating a new intranet, ensure that your platform offers easy setup and administration of navigation structures—preferably separate from the underlying information architecture.
 This allows for navigation adjustments without requiring content to be moved to fit a new structure.

-Image: Example of how to edit navigation structures
+Image 1: Example of how to edit intranet navigation structures.

 Directory Navigation: Organizes lists of people, teams, or resources for quick reference.
 Use filters to narrow down lists.